Advancing Grass-fed Dairy: A Whole Systems Approach to Enhancing Productivity, Quality, and Farm Viability in the US

 Strengthen knowledge, skills, and networks among farmers, processors, and technical service providers

 The farmer survey found that the average grass-fed dairy in the U.S. manages 49 crossbred cows on 219 acres, producing an average of 9,305 lbs of milk per cow-year.
-Economic analysis showed that production costs averaged $49.95/cwt, which exceeded milk prices (average $38.43/cwt) for about two-thirds of respondents.
-Higher per-cow production, purchasing more forage (rather than growing it all on farm), not purchasing energy supplements, and raising fewer replacement animals helped to lower production costs.
+Economic analysis showed that production costs averaged $49.95/cwt*, which exceeded milk prices (average $38.43/cwt) for about two-thirds of respondents.
+Purchasing additional forage (rather than growing 100% of forage on-farm), avoiding purchased energy supplements, and raising fewer replacement animals helped to lower production costs.

 Lab studies suggest that Kentucky bluegrass may generate more enteric methane (CH4) than orchard grass or meadow fescue, and that pearl millet or sudangrass can sharply reduce CH4.
 All these forages showed similar digestibility and productivity.
 Mixtures of perennial and annual forages that include legumes give the best forage quality and animal health.

 Milk quality (flavor and aroma) varied considerably among farms, regions, and seasons.
-Quality traits in farm-collected and supermarket-purchased covered similar ranges, which indicated potential to improve consumer satisfaction through management fine-tuning at the farm level.
+Quality traits for farm-collected and supermarket-purchased milk spanned similar ranges, which indicated potential to improve consumer satisfaction through management fine-tuning at the farm level.

 Resources